Japan to probe JAL Dreamliner fuel leaks

-TOKYO Japan's transport ministry has launched an investigation into what caused two fuel leaks on a Boeing Co 787 Dreamliner jet owned by Japan Airlines Co, just days after U.S. authorities began a wide-ranging review of the aircraft in the wake of a series of incidents, including a battery fire.
+TOKYO Japan's transport ministry has launched an investigation into what caused two fuel leaks on a Boeing Co (BA.N) 787 Dreamliner jet owned by Japan Airlines Co (9201.T), just days after U.S. authorities began a wide-ranging review of the aircraft in the wake of a series of incidents, including a battery fire.

 Over the weekend, the JAL-operated jet, which was undergoing checks in Japan following a fuel leak at Boston airport in the United States last week, again leaked fuel during tests.
 Both leaks were due to separate valve-related problems.